Important

 Patients with existing VNS devices are typically managed by their outpatient psychiatrist, with parameter adjustments and troubleshooting provided in collaboration with the VNS device manufacturer's clinical support team (LivaNova field clinical engineers).
 This is a routine part of the psychiatric care of VNS patients and doesn't typically require specialized neurosurgical follow-up unless there's a device complication.

 If you (or your patient) has a VNS device and need ongoing management — including parameter adjustments, response evaluation, side effect management, or coordination of care — our program welcomes these patients.
-Contact information is at the bottom of the page, or use the general Prisma Health Neuromodulation Program contact on the home page.
+Use the general Prisma Health Neuromodulation Program contact on the home page.

 References